 Position of Stock Exchanges in Pakistan

-In our country the stock exchanges corporatization, demutualization, integration act was passed in 2012.
-Prior to this act the position was same as in 1990 in rest of the world.
+In our country, the stock exchanges corporatization, demutualization, integration act was passed in 2012.
+Prior to this act, the position was the same as in 1990 in the rest of the world.

-This result in lack of transparency and fairness in the market.
-This act gave 119 days to convert them into for profit entities owned by the shareholders.
+This results in a lack of transparency and fairness in the market.
+This act gave 119 days to convert them into for-profit entities owned by the shareholders.

 Factors Affecting Demutualization

-The change in the structure of any organization depict the change in business environment.
-The important factors which driven the exchanges to change its structure was the global competition, technological advances.
+The change in the structure of any organization depicts the change in the business environment.
+The important factor which driven the exchanges to change its structure was the global competition, technological advances.

 The impact of competition

 Invention and new technology lead to the rise of new competitors.
 Off floor trading system introduces in the exchanges which started to compete with traditional stock exchanges and damaged their liquidity.

 With these changes, the old structure became less applicable.
 Another issue was the ability to raise new capital.
 As the competition between exchanges started.
 The investors were looking to pay fewer commission fees and more profit with the fast trading system.